-As we've seen over the last year during the pandemic, markets are highly volatile.
-Making snap judgements on vour investments based on short term headlines, however, is generally unwise.
-Regular reviews of your portfolio will help you maintain the right balance of funds to maximise your returns.
+As we've seen during the pandemic and cost-of-living crisis, markets can be highly volatile.
+Regular reviews of your investment portfolio will help you maintain the right balance of funds to maximise your returns.
 Keeping the right mix of diversified investments is important, as is an understanding of how your feelings or circumstances may change over the years.